1. REALTORS® and Real Estate Agents

 Pay attention to the listing signs in your neighborhood.
-Make note of the day they go up and when the sold sign appears.
+Make note of the day they go up and when the sign disappears.
+Don't wait for a sold sign because not all agents will post a sold sign.
 The agent who sells listings the fastest might be better for you than the agent with the largest number of "for sale" signs.
 Results speak volumes.

 6. Using Print Advertising

 Real estate agents run real estate ads for two purposes.
 The first is to sell specific real estate.
 The second is to promote the real estate agent.
-Look in your local Sunday newspaper for ads in your targeted neighborhood.
-Then look up the Web sites of the agents who are advertising.
+Look in your local community newspaper for house ads in your targeted neighborhood.
+Then look up the websites of the agents who are advertising.
 These agents could be specialists in your neighborhood.
 Call and ask them about their experience.

 7. Recommendations from Professionals

 Ask other real estate agents for referrals.
 Agents are happy to refer buyers and sellers to associates, especially if the service you need is not a specialty of the agent who is referring you.
 Some agents specialize in residential resales while others work exclusively with new home builders.
 Other agents sell only commercial or investment property.
 Mortgage brokers are also a resource for agent referrals as many brokers have first-hand knowledge of exceptional agents.
-Pros tend to refer pros.
+Professionals tend to refer other professionals like themselves.